Scirese/alarm/alarm_en.md

 We can pick two of the best distros in the Arch system, Arch Linux itself and Manjaro.
 Their support for ARM is comparable and both are very good.
 Here I choose Arch Linux.
 Of course, I will also mention the installation of Manjaro by the way.
+If you are not a skilled user, I would recommend you to choose Manjaro.

 The HK1 Box is based on the Amlogic platform, Armbian community no longer supports the Amlogic platform anymore.
 So first we go to [ophub/amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian/) to download The mirror image of our model is used as the base package.
 Go directly to the Release of this project, find the Release item like `Armbian_Aml_jammy_xx.xx.xxxx`, and download the package corresponding to your model.
 For example, I need to select `Armbian_22.11.0_Aml_s905x3_jammy_5.15.72_server_xxxx.xx.xx.img.gz` for my HK1Box.